 What is a DOI?
 A DOI (digital object identifier) is a unique alphanumeric string assigned by a registration agency (the International DOI Foundation) to identify content and provide a persistent link to its location on the internet.

 NOTE: It is regarded as the most important part of the citation because it will accurately direct users to the specific article.

 Think of it as a "digital fingerprint" or an article's DNA!

 The rules for DOIs have been updated in the 7th edition of the Publication Manual of the American Psychological Association.
 They should be included as URLs, rather than just the alphanumeric string.

 DOI: If a journal article has a Digital Object Identifier (DOI) listed, you will always include this identifier in your reference as a URL.
-You will not have to include the URL of the journal's home page or of the database from which you retrieved the article if a DOI is available.

 Print: If you viewed a journal article in its print format, be sure to check if it has a DOI listed.
 If it does not, your reference to the article would end after you provide the page range of the article.